Piranha Digital Handbook

 - Bug spray.
 It’s summertime.
 In Houston.
 Need we say more?

 - Water and healthy snacks.
 See below for food options.
-Don’t forget to pick up your trash!
+Don’t forget to pick up your trash and RECYCLE WHEN POSSIBLE!

 - Swim meets are long.
 Bring books, small games, cards, etc. to keep the kids entertained.
 Please note, the West U Piranhas and the West U Recreation Center and Department are not responsible for lost items.